 The most critical time for parents is the first year during which infants experience different food stages.
 That’s why it is important to have all the information beforehand in order to help your baby develop good eating habits from such a young age.

-From breast milk to dairy and soy free formula and solid foods, here is a brief guide on what the proper nutrition for your baby should look like during their first twelve months of life.
+From breast milk to dairy, soy-free formula, and solid foods, here is a brief guide on what the proper nutrition for your baby should look like during the first twelve months of life.

 The benefits of breastfeeding

 The first type of food babies are introduced to when they are born is breast milk.
-They have their first taste within 1 hour of birth, which then should be provided every four hours amounting to eight to twelve feedings on a daily basis.
-As your baby gets older, they will be able to take in more milk in less time which will continue to reduce by the end of the first year.
+They have their first taste within 1 hour of birth, which then should be provided every four hours, amounting to eight to twelve feedings on a daily basis.
+As your baby gets older, they will be able to take in more milk in less time, which will continue to decrease by the end of the first year.

 Besides its high nutritional value, breast milk also helps enhance your baby’s immune system and wards off infections and bacteria due to the presence of antibodies.